adamspd/django-appointment/docs/views.md

 - `id_request` (str): The unique ID of the reschedule history entry.

 #### Returns:
-- `django.http.HttpResponse`: The rendered HTML page, or a `404` page when the link is stale or already used.
+- `django.http.HttpResponseRedirect`: A redirect to the thank-you page for the moved appointment.
+A stale or already-used link renders the `404` page instead, with a `404` status.